MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 <!-- ====================================================================== -->
 ## Store data locally

-To provide a rich and fast experience to your users, use the different persistent data storage options available to PWAs, such as:
+To provide a rich and fast experience to your users, use the different persistent data storage options that are available to PWAs, such as:

 * Cache storage, to store static resources for your app.
 * Local and Session storage, to store small amounts of user data.
-* IndexedDB to store larger, structured, user data.
+* IndexedDB, to store larger, structured, user data.
-* File System Access API to store files on disk.
+* File System Access API, to store files on disk.

 To learn more, see [Store data on the device](./offline.md).